Captioning Options

 Scenario 7: I need live captioning in Zoom

-- Go to your Zoom In Meeting (Advanced) settings and ensure the captioning options are all turned on.
+- Go to your Zoom In Meeting (Advanced) settings and ensure the captioning options are enabled.

-- Click the “CC – Live Transcript” button on the Zoom control bar
+- Select the “CC – Show Captions” button on the Zoom toolbar.